Key Takeaways

 While minimum liability coverage can help keep premiums more affordable, it does not provide coverage for repairs to your own vehicle or for your medical expenses.
 Drivers who rely solely on liability insurance may face substantial out-of-pocket costs after a serious crash, theft, or other covered loss, especially if damages exceed policy limits.

-Nevada Car Insurance Costs by Major Cities
+Average Car Insurance Cost by Nevada Cities

 Car insurance rates vary significantly across Nevada.
 Car insurance rates by city in Nevada are influenced by traffic congestion, population density, crime rates, and claim frequency.
 Cities with higher accident or theft rates tend to have higher premiums.